 - Follow the signs and make your way directly to the Old Farmhouse carport

-- Report in with the Farm Manager when you arrive on 0429 010 826 or on Channel 19 on the two-way radio (portable two-way is located in the Old Farmhouse carport) for example “Shane, are you on channel?”
+- Report in with the Farm Manager when you arrive on 0429 010 826 or on Channel 19 on the two-way radio (portable two-way is located in the Old Farmhouse carport) for example “Richard, are you on channel?”
 If there is no response, you must wait a while and try again.

 - Alternatively, text message the Farm Manager with your name and where you will be visiting on the farm.
 Please note mobile service is intermittent at Ridgefield.
 You may need to move to another area to be in range